 We always welcome your input and feed back towards the care of your child/ren.
-The Director of Early Learning Services appreciates questions or discussions of any kind that influence a positive outcome for your child/ren; however, if you feel that there is a problem concerning the facility or a staff member, please follow the following steps:
+The Director of Program Services appreciates questions or discussions of any kind that influence a positive outcome for your child/ren; however, if you feel that there is a problem concerning the facility or a staff member, please follow the following steps:

 - 1. Speak with the educator involved with your child/ren. - 2.
 Allow follow up from the educator to you. - 3.
-If you are still not satisfied with the results of your concerns, please make an appointment to personally talk to the Director of Early Learning Services.
+If you are still not satisfied with the results of your concerns, please make an appointment

-4. All comments made to the staff members are relayed to the Director so that the Director is aware of any problems or issues.
-If a complaint is made, the Director will listen carefully to the issue that the parent has, and will attempt to work with the parent(s) to rectify the problem.
-At this time, it may be appropriate to discuss any other issues that the Director may feel is important concerning the child/ren in the context of the complaint.
+- to personally talk to the Director of Program Services. - 4.
+All comments made to the staff members are relayed to the Director so that the Director is aware of any problems or issues.
+If a complaint is made, the Director will listen carefully to the issue that the parent has and will attempt to work with the parent(s) to rectify the problem.
+At this time, it may be appropriate to discuss any other issues that the Director may feel are important concerning the child/ren in the context of the complaint.

-We feel that communication is essential to the success of your child/ren's care.
-We must make sure that we can share openly any concerns or questions that may arise.
+We know that communication is essential to the success of your child/ren's care.
+It is imperative that we can share openly any concerns or questions that may arise.
 We believe in an open door policy and encourage parents to feel free to call and check on your child/ren's day if you have any concerns.
-We understand that, to you, the most important person in the entire world is your child/ren and we respect that fact and in turn treat your child/ren with just as much respect.
 We try to put ourselves in the parent's place and we recognize that you have a right to expect the best care possible for your child/ren.